-There is a lot you can do nowadays with the selfie and a picture of your passport.
+There is a lot you can do nowadays with a selfie and a picture of your passport.
 You can rent your apartment through Airbnb, open up a bitcoin wallet at a cryptocurrency exchange or even open a bank account, for example with N26 in Germany.

-Some of these actions might require further confirmation on your identity, but in essence, they validate your appearance with biometric information, match your selfie to the passport or ID card photo, check the validity of the ID document and even in some cases your records from the national people registry.
+Some of these actions might require further confirmation of your identity, but in essence, they validate your appearance with biometric information, match your selfie to the passport or ID card photo, check the validity of the ID document and even in some cases your records from the national people registry.
 Majority of the solutions do not need a biometric face image database, which still might be perceived as a deployment blocker from the privacy perspective.

 These so-called “strong remote enrollment” or “digital strong identification” solutions provide a convenient and cost-effective way to onboard new customers to digital services where you need to establish trust between the physical person and the digital identity.
 The need for trust typically comes from legislation or internal risk-assessments, where for example the services provide monetary value or contain critical privacy information about the user.

 In the finance sector, the Anti-Money Laundering (AML) law is one example where banks need to comply by enforcing a Know Your Customer (KYC) process when onboarding a new customer.
-Currently, most of the banks are doing this still by requiring a physical visit and an ID check at the bank office, which is quite costly.
+Currently, most of the banks are still doing this by requiring a physical visit and an ID check at the bank office, which is quite costly.

 Make it easy for the customer